 Plant and Equipment - This class of asset category is not valued at fair value.
-The category is at depreciated historical cost, which approximates fair value.
+The category is at depreciated historical cost, but is disclosed as fair value.

 Office Equipment - Same as Plant and Equipment above.

 Furniture and Fittings - Same as Plant and Equipment above.